duniter/duniter/readme.md

 ## Installation

+### Environment

+uCoin was already tested and should be working on majority of Debian-based systems.
+To work, it requires the following softwares:

+* nodejs (0.10+)
+* gnupg
+* mongodb

 ### Node.js

 uCoin is powered by Node.js v0.10+, so you need it installed first.
 Here is an example for Ubuntu installation: